Discretely sampled signals and the rough Hoff process: Rough path theory and notation

-It is a well-known fact that the path $S_N(x)$ takes values in the step-$N$ free nilpotent Lie group with $d$ generators, which we denote by $G^N(\RR^d)$.
-Indeed, defining the free nilpotent step-$N$ Lie algebra $g^N(\RR^d)$ by
+It is a well-known fact that the signature $S_n(x)$ takes values in the step-$n$ free nilpotent Lie group with $d$ generators, which we denote by $G^{(n)}(\RR^d)$.
+Indeed, defining the free nilpotent step-$N$ Lie algebra $\mathfrak{g}^{(n)}(\RR^d)$ by

-and the natural exponential map $\exp_N : T^N(\RR^d) \to T^N(\RR^d)$ by
+and the natural exponential map $\exp_n : T^{(n)}(\RR^d) \to T^{(n)}(\RR^d)$ by

-we define $G^N(\RR^d) := \exp_N\bra{g^N(\RR^d)}$.
+we define $G^{(n)}(\RR^d) := \exp_n\bra{\mathfrak{g}^{(n)}(\RR^d)}$.
 The following characterization establishes the well-known fact (a proof can be found in \cite[Theorem 7.30]{FV}).